cr0hn/enteletaor/doc/source/advanced.rst

 We can export results to CSV file using ``--output`` option.
 The reason to choose this format is because it permit real-time reading.
 In other words:

-Imagine you want to put enteleteaor in streaming mode and, at the same time, put another process to read the information from export file, CSV allow this because each line is independent of others.
+Imagine you want to put enteletaor in streaming mode and, at the same time, put another process to read the information from export file, CSV allow this because each line is independent of others.

-Enteleteaor writes in CSV as *append* mode, so it will not overwriting old file content:
+Enteletaor writes in CSV as *append* mode, so it will not overwriting old file content:

 .. code-block:: bash

-    # enteleteaor tasks raw-dump -t 10.10.0.10 --streaming --output dumped_server_file
+    # enteletaor tasks raw-dump -t 10.10.0.10 --streaming --output dumped_server_file

 And, in other console, we can write: